sargunv/spatial-k/docs/geojson.md

     println(json)
     ```

-Spatial-K is also fully compatible with `kotlinx.serialization` to allow for
-integration into more complex models, however, this is much slower.
-For encoding
-directly to JSON strings, prefer to use the `json()` function.

 ### From JSON

 The `fromJson` and `fromJsonOrNull` companion (or static) functions are
-available on each `GeoJson` class to decode each type of object from a JSON
+available on each `GeoJsonObject` class to decode each type of object from a
-string.
+JSON string.

 === "Kotlin"